verlenmot/weather-project/architecture-documentation/architecture-description.md

 ## Azure Key Vault

 Azure Key Vault is used to contain the secret scope for Databricks.

+Key Vault contains SAS tokens for storage containers (four in total)

 ## Azure Network Rules